phel-lang/phel-lang.org/content/documentation/macros.md

 ## Quasiquote

-For better readability of marcos the `quasiquote` special form is defined.
+For better readability of macros the `quasiquote` special form is defined.
 It turns the definition of macros around.
 Instead of quoting values that should not be evaluated, `quasiquote` marks values that should be evaluated.
 Every other value is not evaluated.
 A shorthand for `quasiquote` is the `` ` `` character.
 Values that should be evaluated are marked with the `unquote` function (shorthand `,`) or `unquote-splicing` function (shorthand `,@`).
 With quasiquote the `mydefn` macro can be expressed as

 ```phel
 (defmacro mydefn [name args & body]